This Memorial Day Practice Proper Flag Etiquette

-As of late I've noticed a lot of Abilene businesses flying the flag 24/7-365.
+As of late I've noticed a lot of West Texas businesses flying the flag 24/7-365.
 Some of these businesses are in violation of flag laws and/or lack proper flag etiquette.
 Most businesses don't even know they're in violation.

 The section of the law that deals with American Flag etiquette, is referred to as the Flag Code.
-The basic Flag Code guidelines, are what I've noticed some businesses are doing.
+The basic Flag Code guidelines, are what I've noticed some local businesses are doing.
+The video above shows you more in detail about flag code and flag etiquette.

 The most obvious ones are flying Old Glory at night without illumination, flags that are faded, tattered and torn.
-Then there are those businesses that hung American and Texas flags as decorations and have gone out of business.
-Yet the left the flags flying to fend for herself.
+Then there are those businesses that hung American and Texas flags as decorations and have gone out of business leaving their flags flying.

 Here are some of the guidelines set forth by the Flag Code: